JinhaiZ/awesome-TB/wiki/README.md

 List of CS online courses that you can start.
 Feel free to give feedbacks.

 * [Open Source Society - Computer Science](https://github.com/open-source-society/computer-science) -
-Path to a free self-taught education in Computer Science!
+Path to a free self-taught education in Computer Science !
 * [155 free MOOCs of Class Central](https://www.reddit.com/r/learnprogramming/comments/3n3tdz/heres_a_list_of_155_free_online_programmingcs/) -
 Reddit link to a great list
 * [Programming by Doing](http://programmingbydoing.com/) - Learn Java with exercices
-* [Awesome Courses](https://github.com/prakhar1989/awesome-courses) - List of awesome university courses for learning Computer Science!
+* [Awesome Courses](https://github.com/prakhar1989/awesome-courses) - List of awesome university courses for learning Computer Science !
 * [Learn X in Y minutes](http://learnxinyminutes.com/) - Take a whirlwind tour of your next favorite language.
-Community-driven!
+Community-driven !